-Portico Academy Trust works in accordance with local procedures for PREVENT and with other agencies, sharing information and concerns, as appropriate.
+Our school works in accordance with local procedures for PREVENT and with other agencies, sharing information and concerns, as appropriate.
 Where we have concerns about extremism or radicalisation, we will seek advice from appropriate agencies and, if necessary, refer to Social Care and/or the Channel Panel.

-See: 'The Prevent Duty' (DfE, Aug 2015) and the 'Revised Prevent Duty Guidance: for England and Wales' (HMG, April 19).
+See: 'The Prevent Duty' (DfE Aug 2015) and the 'Revised Prevent Duty Guidance: for England and Wales' (HMG, Updated April 2021).